 Installing a Ground-mounted Residential Solar Array and Inverter

-So…our installation occurred in late February 2020, which feels like a very long time ago.
-I've been meaning to write and post the final series in our drawn out solar saga for a few weeks now, but hey, the world turned upside down in those weeks, and we now find ourselves in a collective moment or maybe a shared worldwide realization that something has changed, and is changing, for both the better and worse.
+So…we started installing a ground-mounted residential solar array and inverter in late February 2020, which feels like a very long time ago.
+I've been meaning to write and post the final series in our drawn-out solar saga for a few weeks now, but hey, the world turned upside down in those weeks, and we now find ourselves in a collective moment or maybe a shared worldwide realization that something has changed and is changing, for both the better and worse.

 As a civilization, I believe we'll get through this moment—albeit with major bumps and bruises and a shredded economy and a depressing number of avoidable deaths—but at best, I hope this period will help us reprioritize and be a valuable dry run: practice for the more sustained paradigm shift caused by climate change.